The Seed Foundation

 In Nairobi, Kenya, the Seed Foundation works in the infamous Kibera slum, the largest slum in Africa and among the largest the slums in the world, which is home to an estimated 250,000 impoverished people, the majority of them children.

-Mission and goal: The program address the educational needs of the most vulnerable children within the communities in the slums of Kibera by offering quality education and combine it with a feeding program.
+The program addresses the educational needs of the most vulnerable children within the communities in the slums of Kibera by offering quality education and combine it with a feeding program.
 Two meals are provided every day to every student to help to prevent stunting and other malnutritional-related diseases.

 Funding for a feeding program.